COUNSELOR IN TRAINING

-Camp Timberline is so excited about a new role for graduated high school SHIFTERS.
+Camp Timberline is so excited about our program for seniors in high school.

-We created a paid Counselor in Training (CIT) position at our day camp program, Outta Bounds!
+We have a paid Counselor in Training (CIT) position at our Day Camp program, Outta Bounds!

-Outta Bounds is just like resident camp but on the road to local churches along the front range one week at a time,
+Outta Bounds is just like overnight camp but on the road to local churches along the front range one week at a time,

 from Cheyenne, Wyoming down south to Castle Rock, Colorado.